 The Kristal Glam Club

-Located in the north-eastern part of Bucharest, a club with electronic music that organizes some of the most incredible events in the city.
+It is located in the north-eastern part of Bucharest, a club with electronic music that organizes some of the most incredible events in the city.
 The most incredible events in the city take place here.

-The club was recognized as the best club in Romania 6 times by the websites that characterize the best club in Southeast Europe, and also the club ranks 28th in the Top 50 best clubs in the world.
+The club was recognized as the best club in Romania 6 times by the websites that characterize the best club in Southeast Europe, and also, the club ranks 28th in the Top 50 best clubs in the world.
 In addition to so many prizes, the club won the heart of the Romanian public when it began to invite the best international and local DJs for parties.

 If you are a fan of electronic music, you just can’t miss this place.
 Excellent light and sound systems and great concerts can be noted.
 Sunwaves, one of the most popular electronic music festivals in the country, is also held here.